Crypto-grid/contracts/README.md

 # Crypto-Grid
 This will be a hyper realistic Play to Earn (P2E) crypto currency mining simulator.
 The game will leverage its own token $GRID and users will own nfts relating to land and equipment.
+Miners will have to weigh up where to build their mining operation based on real world issues such as locally available energy sources and prices, government restrictions on crypto mining and geopolitical events such as war.

 # $Grid Proposed Tokenomics (TBC)
 Total Supply: 150,000,000